christiandudel/EDSD2024/Slides/1st_session.md

 # Other dates

-September 26 (Fri), 13:00-17:00: Social Demography Recruitment Day (prelim. title)
+September 26 (Thu), 13:00-17:00: Social Demography Recruitment Day (prelim. title)

 # What is R?